ldutoit/QC_Zoo_Workshop/QualityControlforGenomicData.md

 ## Raw genetic data format

-We'll first navigate to our home directory by typing:
+We'll first navigate to our home directory by typing `cd` which stands for changing directory before checking the path to the working directory using `pwd`.

 ```bash
 cd